shanehughes3/common-ticker/README.md

   along with a graph display of the stock's performance in the last year.
 - Users can add a stock symbol to the graph, which is reflected on all clients' windows.
-- Users can delete stocks from the graph, whether or not they were the one to add them.
+- Users can delete stocks from the graph whether or not they were the one to add them.
 This is also mirrored for all connected clients.

 ### Tech

-The Common Ticker uses a vanilla Node.js engine (i.e.: no Express).
+The Common Ticker uses a Node.js/Express.
 It connects to the Yahoo!
 Finance API.
 Clients are updated via websocket.

 ### License